-- clear Removes all variables from the workspace. - clear all (Removes all information from the workspace.) - close Closes the current figure window. - clear all (Closes all figure windows.) - exit Exits MATLAB and hence enables additional drinking time in the bar.
+- clear Removes all variables from the workspace. - clear all (Removes all information from the workspace.) - close Closes the current figure window. - clear all (Closes all figure windows.)

+• exit - Exits MATLAB and hence enables additional drinking time in the bar.

 Note that a useful trick - if you want to re-use a previously used command but don't want to type it in all over again, or want to issue a command very similar to a previously-used one - is to hit the UP arrow key until the command you want appears.
-This can also be edited (navigate with LEFT and RIGHT arrow keys, and use Delete and Backspace to get rid of characters) if needs be.
+This can also be edited (navigate with LEFT and RIGHT arrow keys, and use Delete We will be constructing our own later, at which point it should become apparent that there is nothing particular special about them.

+A full list of functions can be found in the MATLAB Help Documentation under functions. and Backspace to get rid of characters) if needs be.
 Hit Enter to make it all happen.

-- 15 We will be constructing our own later, at which point it should become apparent that there is nothing particular special about them. - 16 A full list of functions can be found in the MATLAB Help Documentation under functions.

-Vectors and arrays #1 1.3
+2.3 Vectors and arrays #1

 So far, your variables have all be what are known as scalars - i.e. single numbers (or strings).
-One of the most powerful things about MATLAB is its ability to represent vectors (1D columns or rows of numbers or strings) and arrays - 2D and higher dimensional regular grids of numbers or strings. (matrix17 is the name commonly given to a 2-D array.)
+One of the most powerful things about MATLAB is its ability to represent vectors (1D columns or rows of numbers or strings) and arrays - 2D and higher dimensional regular grids of numbers or strings. (matrix is the name commonly given to a 2-D array.)

-1.3.1 Creating vectors
+2.3.1 Creating vectors